kpunith8/node-mongo-rest-service/auth/README.md

 - `cors` - express middleware to support Cross Origin Requests
 - `dotenv` - environment variables manager
 - `bcryptjs` - for password encryption and decryption
+- `heroku` - for deployment - Check it out, it is easy and fun

 ## Getting started